snowplow-archive/snowplow.github.com/_posts/2014-06-xx-snowplow-python-tracker-0.4.0-released.md

 s1.set_platform("pc")
 s1.set_user_id("0a78f2867de")

-# Set s1 as the tracker subject
+# Set s1 as the Tracker's subject
 # All events fired will have the information we set about s1 attached
 t.set_subject(s1)